acooke82/acooke82.github.io/_pages/cv.md

   • Contributed to discussions on enhancing the scalability and efficiency of agent applications.
   • Built prompts to optimize agent response times and accuracy.
   • Tested, optimized, and documented the performance of GenAI-driven solutions.
-  • Worked with cloud platforms and tools (AWS, Azure) to deploy applications into production environments.
+  • Worked with cloud platforms (AWS, Azure) to deploy applications into production environments.

 ### **Systems Analyst |** *Global Relay*
 *October 2022 - Present*